fedighanmi/The-Effect-of-BatchNorm-on-NN/README.md

 # The-Effect-of-BatchNorm-on-NN

-This repository studies the effect of **Batch Normalization** on neural network training and performance using a **fixed neural network architecture**.
+This repository studies the effect of **Batch Normalization** on neural network training and performance using an **identical neural network architecture** between experiments.
 The goal is to isolate and analyze the impact of BatchNorm by keeping all other components of the training unchanged.

 ## Objective

 The main objective of this project is to understand how Batch Normalization affects:
 - Training stability
 - Convergence behavior
-- Final classification accuracy

-This is specifically for a relatively small number of epochs.
+- Stress testing behavior

 ## Datasets